tardate/LittleCodingKata/perl/longest-coprime-subsequence/README.md

 Then a first take on the `longestCoprimeSubsequence` function simply works though the array, keeping track of the co-primes found.
-We don't need to calculate all possible subsequences

 ```perl
 sub longestCoprimeSubsequence {